-Learn more about Maxiwall – our free design software!
+Learn more about Maxiwall and Maxiwall Pro – our free design softwares!

 Maxiwall is a user-friendly design software capable of calculating conventional gravity retaining and composite retaining walls.
 Utilising various Terraforce elements, it is capable of performing the necessary calculations based on varying input values, design parameters and statutory requirements and is complete with a printout for submission to local authorities.
 Rigorous laboratory tests were conducted pertaining to interblock shear resistance, whole block compressive strength and geogrid pull-out resistance.